Gauravbisht11/Notebook/README.md

 # this application is working on the local host but showing some errors while deploying on the server
-currently deploying it on the Vercel ,frontend is working fine but the response from the server is creating problem.
-Only the GET request is avail to fullfill but all other request are showing problem. error look like  :
+currently deploying it on the Vercel ,frontend is working fine but the response from the server is creating problem. error look like  :
-# main.ab803036.js:2     POST https://notebook-app-virid.vercel.app/api/auth/login 405
+# main.ab803036.js:2     POST https://mern-notebook-e8dj.onrender.com/api/auth/login 500

-# link for the notebook app  :   https://notebook-app-virid.vercel.app/
+# link for the notebook app  :   https://wondrous-gaufre-c3f830.netlify.app